Delayed & Missing Baggage Paris-Charles de Gaulle airport

 Describe your missing baggage as precisely as possible, an accurate and complete description of your baggage contents is essential for locating your baggage.

-Compensation for expenses incurred due to missing baggage
+Compensation for expenses due to missing baggage

 If you need to purchase essential items because your baggage is delayed for an extended period of time, remember to keep all your receipts.